 A third major class of social dilemmas is the Prisoner's Dilemma Game (PDG).
 Briefly, the PDG involves two prisoners who are accused of being partners in a crime.
 While in separate cells, the district attorney makes each prisoner the same offer.
 If the prisoner decides to "turn state's evidence" and testify against his partner, he will go free while his partner will receive a long sentence.
 If both turn state's evidence though, both will receive an intermediate sentence and if neither prisoner turns state's evidence, both will receive a short sentence.
-Essentially, the act of turning state's evidence involves a decision to defect from his partner while refusing to do so involves a decision.
+Essentially, the act of turning state's evidence involves a decision to defect from his partner while refusing to do so involves a decision to cooperate with this partner.
+This decision is made in complete ignorance of the other person's decision.
 As Komorita and Parks (1996) note, "The dilemma is based on the fact that individual rationality has led to collectively irrational behavior.
 By pursuing their own selfish interests, each is worse off.
 If each could trust the other to cooperate, both would be better off" (p.
 7).
 In the case of the two-person PDG, the individuals are faced with the desire to maximize their own interests (defect) which conflicts with maximizing collective welfare (cooperate).